hiroshikuze/get-thumbnail-from-pagepeeker/README.md

 Get thumbnail from PagePeeker
 ====

-This API by PHP that get the thumbnail images of the specified URL from [PagePeeker](https://pagepeeker.com/) and, tunnel or convert to it base64.
+The PHP by API to get the thumbnail of the specified page.

 ## Description

 August 2019, free.pagepeeker.com cannot obtain thumbnail images via SSL.
-This API by PHP is get the thumbnail images from free.pagepeeker.com and, tunnel or converts them to base64.
+The API, If OGP is not specified, a page thumbnail is generated with [PagePeeker](https://pagepeeker.com/), processed to the specified size, converted to base64 and output.

 ## Example of use